fabbaisteth/fabbaisteth/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on building my portfolio of Web3 projects.
+- 🔭 I’m currently working on building PLayback, a decentralized AI that uses your computer for you.
-- 🌱 I’m currently learning about ZK and AI.
+- 🌱 I’m currently learning about AI, CV and GUI automation.
-- 👯 I’m looking to collaborate on new and interesting projects, just hit me up.
+- 👯 I’m looking to collaborate on Playback or working/researching within AI
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with foundational model training, MLLM training, DL/RL.
-- 💬 Ask me about ...
+- 💬 Ask me about anything.
 - 📫 How to reach me: TG @fabbaist

 <!--